 The NSW Government is continuing with plans for the rezoning of Government land at Peat Island and Mooney Mooney.
-Public exhibition of the Proposal is anticipated early-2020.
+Public exhibition of the Proposal is anticipated late 2020.

 The NSW Government has prepared a planning proposal to support the rezoning of the site and proposed land uses to revitalise Peat Island and Mooney Mooney, allowing public access to this prominent Hawkesbury River foreshore.

 The revised proposal includes the potential to open up more than 2 kilometres of public access along the foreshore and more than 21 hectares of open space for the community, including an 11 hectare expansion of the adjacent bushland and Popran National Park.

 Rezoning this land will ensure a viable and sustainable mix of residential, commercial and tourism developments, delivering ongoing jobs and sustained economic growth for Mooney Mooney and the region’s community.

 Key development objectives:

 •develop residential dwellings on the foreshore land

 •retain and protect important indigenous and European heritage